oracle/ojdbc-extensions/ojdbc-provider-gcp/README.md

     - method
     - optional parameters (depends on the cloud provider).

-## GCP Vault Secret Config Provider
+## GCP Secret Manager Config Provider
-Apart from GCP Object Storage, users can also store JSON Payload in the content of GCP Secret Manager secret.
+Apart from GCP Cloud Storage, users can also store JSON Payload in the content of GCP Secret Manager secret.
 Users need to indicate the resource name:

 <pre>
 jdbc:oracle:thin:@config-gcpvault:{resource-name}